carpentries-incubator/lesson-parallel-python/episodes/benchmarking.md

 :::discussion
 ## Discussion
-Why is the runtime increasing if we add more than 4 cores?
+Why does the runtime increase if we add more than 4 cores?
 This has to do with **hyper-threading**.
-On most architectures it does not make much sense to use more workers than physical cores you have.
+On most architectures it does not make much sense to use more workers than the physical cores you have.
 :::

 :::keypoints
 - Understanding performance is often non-trivial.
 - Memory is just as important as speed.
 - To measure is to know.
 :::